deseretdigital/4gitphull/README.md

 Methods that run after events
 --------

-These methods will be called, allowing you to create symlinks, do a git clean or do other chores that must be done after a branch is updated, deleted, etc. $this->current is an array that contains 'branch' (the current branch), 'branchPath' (name of the branch as it will be on the filesystem) and 'gitPath', the full path to the .git file. $this->current should provide enough information to handle various tasks.
+These methods will be called, allowing you to create symlinks, do a git clean or do other chores that must be done after a branch is updated, deleted, etc.

     afterRun()
     afterBranchClone()